 Controls User and Object Permissions to modify the affected item.
 When a Naming Standards Template is bound to an object, then that template is used instead of the Naming Standards Template selected in the Naming Standards Utility or the Generate Physical Model utility.
 This allows you to apply different naming standards to different objects when portions of a model require different versions of a standard.
 For example, some objects already exist in the database and you do not want to apply a newer naming standard to them.
+The Freeze Names option when selected prevents any naming standards applied from changing the name of the table selected.
 For more information, see Enforcing Naming Standards Using Naming Standards Templates.